NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/scAtacSeq/lab-sc_atac_seq.md

 #### Motif activity scores

 We can also compute a per-cell motif activity score by running chromVAR.
-The motif activity score for a motif M is based on the on nr reads mapping to peaks with motif M, after normalization correction for various biases: GC content, average number of reads mapping across all cells etc. You can read more about chromVar [here](https://www.nature.com/articles/nmeth.4401) Motif activity scores allow us to visualize motif activities per cell.
+The motif activity score for a motif M is based on the on number of reads mapping to peaks with motif M, after normalization correction for various biases: GC content, average number of reads mapping across all cells etc. You can read more about chromVar [here](https://www.nature.com/articles/nmeth.4401).
+Motif activity scores allow us to visualize motif activities per cell.

 It is also possible to directly test for differential activity scores between cell types, without looking at peaks with differential binding.
 This tends to give similar results as performing an enrichment test on differentially accessible peaks between the cell types (shown above).